Manssuresh/monolithic-vm/backend/readme.md

 5)  sh dependencies.sh

---- ->After installing all the dependencies, connect with rds and create a table and then insert some values as your requirement,--for that follow the below commands
+---->After installing all the dependencies, connect with rds and create a table and then insert some values as your requirement,--for that follow the below commands

 6)  mysql -h <'rds endpoint'> -u <'username'> -p <'password'>